cdktf/cdktf-provider-kubernetes/docs/env.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.19.0/docs/resources/env#id Env#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.20.0/docs/resources/env#id Env#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `initContainer`<sup>Optional</sup> <a name="initContainer" id="@cdktf/provider-kubernetes.env.Env.Initializer.parameter.initContainer"></a>

+- *Type:* java.lang.String

+Name of the initContainer for which we are updating the environment variables.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.20.0/docs/resources/env#init_container Env#init_container}

 ---